haligonda/haligonda.github.io/about.md

 ### Other Locations on the Interwebs

-I am pretty active on [Twitter](https://twitter.com/TrentonBricken) and sometimes upload my film photography to [Instagram](https://www.instagram.com/blitz_analog) and to my [portfolio](https://blitz-analog.github.io/).
+I am pretty active on [Twitter](https://twitter.com/TrentonBricken) where you can DM me if you're trying to get in touch.
+I sometimes upload my film photography to [Instagram](https://www.instagram.com/blitz_analog) and to my [portfolio](https://blitz-analog.github.io/).

-### Get in Touch

-If any of the things I have mentioned are interesting to you please reach out!
-I love to meet new people.

-My email is: lastname firstname at gmail dot com